 Welcome!

-This study will examine the feasibility of establishing a new freeway connection between US Route 23 and Interstate 71 north of Columbus as directed by Section 755.60 of House Bill 54 (further amended by House Bill 96) of Ohio’s FY 2026-2027 Transportation Budget Act.
+In the recent transportation bill, the Ohio Legislature included a provision for the Ohio Department of Transportation (ODOT) to conduct a feasibility study on the potential location of a new freeway connection between US Route 23 and Interstate 71 in Delaware, Marion, and Morrow Counties, as outlined in Section 755.60 of House Bill 54 and further amended by House Bill 96 under Ohio’s FY 2026–2027 Transportation Budget Act.

-The Ohio Legislature directed the Ohio Department of Transportation (ODOT) and the Ohio Turnpike & Infrastructure Commission (OTIC) to jointly evaluate the feasibility of this new connection through a range of options, including expanding existing state routes, building a new freeway, or creating a tolled facility.
+The Legislature tasked the Ohio Department of Transportation (ODOT) and the Ohio Turnpike & Infrastructure Commission (OTIC) with jointly evaluating the feasibility of this connection through multiple options, including upgrading existing state routes, constructing a new freeway, or developing a tolled facility.

 This effort is composed of two main phases: